cheesesashimi/theywhiteboardedme/interviews/homework.md

 evaluation instead of being asked to waste time completing a homework assignment.
 Even another company's homework assignment can (and should) be used as an example of a candidate's competency.

+## I don't believe you.
+Check out these [additional resources](/additional-resources.html) for more information.